thearn/Python-Arduino-Command-API/README.md

 with harware connected to an Arduino board without ever having to recompile and reload sketches to the board itself.

-Method names within the Python Arduino Command API are designed to be as close as possible to their Arduino programming language counterparts.
+Method names within the Python Arduino Command API are designed to be as close as possible to their Arduino programming language counterparts

 ## Simple usage example (LED blink)
 ```python